-The School currently has a verbal contract for the lease of residential property that is used for the Head of School's housing and for School-related events.
+The School, together with DDCUS, currently has a lease agreement for residential property that is used for the Head of School's housing and for School-related events.
 The Head of School, as a condition of her employment, is required by the School to live on this property in order to be near the School on a 24-hour basis.
 The lease is with Downtown Doral Charter Schools Foundation, Inc, which is a related entity, as the President of the School's board of directors also serves on the board of directors of the Foundation.
-During the year, the School paid approximately \$1,600 of maintenance costs associated with this property.
-As of the date these financial statements were available to be issued, the School was in the process of memorializing the verbal contract.
+The lease does not require any base rent payments; however, additional rent may be due for real estate taxes, insurance, association fees and other items mentioned on the lease agreement.
+The term of the lease is through Jun 30, 3035, and the School along with the DDCUS may renew the lease for two additional 15-year terms.
+During the year, the School incurred approximately \$10,900 for expenditures associated with this property.